 By Alan Bacchus

-It’s certainly the best eye-candy of the year, a stylistic extravaganza of eye popping fluorescent duochrome colours as in the original.
+It’s certainly the best eye-candy of the past few years, a stylistic extravaganza of eye popping fluorescent duochrome colours as in the original.
 Like Star Wars, Blue = the good guys, Red = the bad guys.
 For the few cinephiles who actually remember the old film, back in 1982 the hero Kevin Flynn (Jeff Bridges) was an ambitious video game designer who inadvertently injected himself into the corporate mainframe, a new virtual world where programs were represented by living breathing people fighting the video games for real like gladiatorial death matches.

 Back then Flynn escaped the computer and exposed the corporate malfeasance of his company.
 But between then and now Flynn apparently went rogue and disappeared years later never to be seen again.
 His son Sam (Garrett Hedlund), unfortunately got left behind, and although he’s still heir to the now global media conglomerate, he still desires to complete his father’s altruistic goals of his legacy.
 A mysterious text message from Flynn sends him back to the old arcade from the first film, where his old transmuting device still operates, which of course, throws him back into the game where his father remains a prisoner.